 This chocolate hazelnut spread is divine slathered on top of crusty sourdough bread (my favorite way), on top of dessert pizza, or as a ganache topping for vegan desserts.
 You can dollop it on dairy-free ice cream, or quite frankly eat it straight from the jar!

 📖 Recipe Overview

-As promised, you just need 7 ingredients to make the best homemade vegan Nutella recipe!
+As promised, you only need a handful of ingredients to make this dairy-free nutella recipe.
 Here’s what to grab:

 🥣 How To Make Vegan Nutella

 Making this homemade chocolate spread without palm oil is super simple.
 Here’s how it’s done: